-During 2012, the Agency progressed in the implementation stage, with its activities focussing on:
+During 2012 the Agency progressed in the implementation stage, with its activities focussing on:

 - the determination, in cooperation with NRAs, of the format according to which information in national registries of market participants will be transmitted to the Agency.
-A proposal was subject to public consultation from 18 April to 21 May 2012, and the Decision21 on the format was adopted on 26 June 2012; - the formulation of recommendations to the Commission on the records of transactions, including orders to trade, which the Agency considers necessary to monitor wholesale energy markets effectively and efficiently.
-Draft Recommendations were subject to public consultation from 21 June to 31 July 2012; the final Recommendations22 were adopted on 23 October 2012, and were submitted to the European Commission shortly afterwards; - issuing, on 28 September 2012, the second edition of the non-binding Guidance23 on the application of the definitions listed in Article 2 of REMIT, including those concerning inside information, market manipulation and attempts to manipulate the market;
+A proposal was subject to public consultation from 18 April to 21 May 2012 and the Decision21 on the format was adopted on 26 June 2012; - the formulation of recommendations to the Commission on the records of transactions, including orders to trade, which the Agency considers as necessary to wholesale effectively and efficiently monitor energy markets.
+Recommendations were subject to public consultation from 21 June to 31 July 2012 and the final Recommendations22 were adopted on 23 October 2012.
+They were submitted to the European Commission shortly afterwards; - issuing, on 28 September 2012, the second edition of the non-binding Guidance23 on the application of the definitions listed in Article 2 of REMIT, including those of inside information, market manipulation and attempt to manipulate the market;